SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 * Select the **Agenda** tab to add additional information, such as an agenda, a description of the follow-up, files, images, and links.
 Use the buttons in the footer to add rich text formatting and content.

     > [!TIP]
     > If you want to restrict access to employees-only, place that content in the **Internal notes** tab.
+Whatever is added here is not sent to external participants.
+Click the clock icon to add a timestamp.
+A dot on the tab indicates that someone has added a note.

 ***
 <!-- markdownlint-restore -->